tinywideclouds/nx-platform-application/libs/platform/ng/auth-ui/README.md

-# auth-ui
+# platform-auth-ui

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test auth-ui` to execute the unit tests.
+Run `nx test platform-auth-ui` to execute the unit tests.